petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/calendar/using-the-calendar-widget.md

 ### Invitations

-In the invitations section, add users, sites, or calendar resources to your event.
+In the invitations section, add users, sites, or [calendar resources](#creating-calendar-resources) to your event.

 1. Enter the name of an invitee (user, site, or resource) in the *Invitations* field.
 Hit *Enter* to add them to the *Pending* column.

-   An automated email is sent to invitees who must navigate to the calendar widget to respond.
+   An automated [customizable](#customizing-email-notifications) email is sent to invitees who must navigate to the calendar widget to respond.
 When invitees respond to the invitation, their names move to the Accepted, Declined, or Maybe columns.

-   Read [Customize Email Notifications](#customizing-email-notifications) to learn how to customize the content of the invitation email.

 1. Check the availability of invitees by clicking the arrow next to their names and selecting *Check Availability*.
 This displays their calendars (assuming you have permission to view them).